Questions? Call0808 196 1942orMessage us

 Cancer treatments such as chemotherapy, radiotherapy and hormone therapy can affect a person’s fertility, particularly when receiving high doses.

-You’re in the Armed Forces or have a hazardous job
+You're in the Armed Forces or at risk of injury due to your occupation

 If you’re working a job deemed as “hazardous” you may wish to preserve your fertility due to the increased risk of injury or exposure to harmful chemicals or illnesses.